Many people brush their teeth daily, yet still experience cavities or gum problems.

 • more difficult to use

-• does not reach all areas optimally
+• doesn't reach all areas optimally

 Interdental brushes